becooper/ProgrammingAssignment3/README.md

 ### 4. Explanation of algorithm

 The steps below explain the algorithm.
+See the R source file for details.

 #### 4.1 Read the feature names